sealink/radiant-redirect-extension/README.md

 radiant-redirect-extension
 ==========================

+# DESCRIPTION

-If a page has a 'redirect_url' field, the url is used for a 302 redirect
+This extensions looks for a 'redirect_url' page field and uses it to perform a 302 redirect